fakela/documentation/get-started/setup-your-account.md

 5. Once you've read the terms and agree to it, click on the first checkbox.
  > Optional: You can click the second checkbox to subscribe to our monthly newsletter.
 6. Click on **Sign up with github**.
+7. Check your email or spam box for confirmation and follow the instructions in the email to activate your account.

 ### Google Sign-On
 If you have a Google account, follow these steps to use Google as a Single Sign-on (SSO) service for account creation.